-Bussing is provided at no cost to any individual wishing to access the transportation.
+Bussing service is available to any individual wishing to access the transportation.
+There is a non-refundable bussing fee of $20 per direction of travel on the Camp provided bus transportation.
 Please indicate during the registration process if you would like to access our bussing.

 The drop off and pickup location in Edmonton is the Telus World of Science Centre located at 11211-142nd Street in the South West corner of the parking lot.

 If transportation plans change between time of registration and camp, please contact the office and notify them of your plans.

 First Day of Camp: Check in is at 8:30 AM and the bus will be departing at 9 AM SHARP.

 Last Day of Camp: The bus will return to the Telus World of Science Centre parking lot at 11:00AM.